-The development of the highest level fire safety consensus product in the world is led by the British Standards Institute, under the administration of the International Standardization Organization, with ASTM International as the US Technical Advisory Group Administrator.
+The development of the highest level fire safety consensus product in the world is led by the British Standards Institute, under the administration of the International Standardization Organization, with Committee E05 on Fire Standards of ASTM International as the US Technical Advisory Group Administrator.
 The business plan and the map of global participants is linked below:

-The standards developed by TC 92 are intended to save lives, reduce fire losses, reduce technical barriers to trade, provide for international harmonization of tests and methods and bring substantial cost savings in design.
+The consensus products developed by TC 92 are intended to save lives, reduce fire losses, reduce technical barriers to trade, provide for international harmonization of tests and methods and bring substantial cost savings in design.
 ISO/TC 92 standards are expected to be of special value to developing countries, which are less likely to have national standards.
-As with all ISO standards, the TC 92 consensus product is suitable for use in prescriptive regulations and provide for a proven route to increased fire safety.
+As with all ISO standards, the TC 92 consensus product is a performance standard suitable for use in prescriptive regulations and provide for a proven route to increased fire safety.

-To get started we encourage our colleagues in the United States to communicate directly with ANSI’s ISO Team and/or the ASTM Contact Tom O’Toole, 100 Barr Harbor Drive, West Conshohocken, PA 19428-2959 Phone: (610) 832-9739, Email: email@example.com
+We encourage our colleagues in the United States on either the business or academic side of the education facility industry to communicate directly with ANSI’s ISO Team and/or the ASTM Contact: Tom O’Toole, 100 Barr Harbor Drive, West Conshohocken, PA 19428-2959 Phone: (610) 832-9739, Email: email@example.com

 Category: Fire Safety, Fire Protection, International